RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 ### Task

 - Working as part of a small team of 1-3 people, please pick a paper of interest to you that has code and data that are available, published anytime since 2019, in an American Economic Association journal.
 These journals are: 'American Economic Review', 'AER: Insights', 'AEJ: Applied Economics', 'AEJ: Economic Policy', 'AEJ: Macroeconomics', 'AEJ: Microeconomics', 'Journal of Economic Literature', 'Journal of Economic Perspectives', 'AEA Papers & Proceedings'.
-And then can be seen here: https://www.aeaweb.org/journals.
+And they can be seen here: https://www.aeaweb.org/journals.
 - Following the [*Guide for Accelerating Computational Reproducibility in the Social Sciences*](https://bitss.github.io/ACRE/), please conduct a **replication**^[This terminology is used following @barba2018terminologies, but it is the opposite of that used by BITSS.] of at least three graphs or tables using the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org).
-Note the DOI of the replication.
+Note the DOI of your replication.
-- Working in an entirely reproducible way then conduct a **reproduction** of two to three aspects and write a short paper about that.
+- Working in an entirely reproducible way then conduct a **reproduction** of two or three aspects and write a short paper about that.
-  - Include the DOI of your replication in your paper and a link to the GitHub repo that underpins the paper.
-  - Make sure you create a folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this starter folder: https://github.com/RohanAlexander/starter_folder): title, author, date, abstract, introduction, data, results, discussion, and references.
+  - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, and references.
   - The aspects that you focus on in your paper could be the same aspects that you replicated.
-Follow the lead of the paper, but make it your own.
-That means you should ask a slightly different question, or answer the same question in a slightly different way.
+Follow the direction of the paper, but make it your own.
+That means you should ask a slightly different question, or answer the same question in a slightly different way, but still use the same dataset.
+  - Include the DOI of your replication in your paper and a link to the GitHub repo that underpins your paper.
+  - The discussion must include sub-sections that focus on three or four interesting points, and sub-sections on weaknesses and next steps.
   - In the discussion section and any other relevant section, please be sure to discuss ethics and bias with reference to relevant literature.
   - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
-That is to say, it is aimed at an educated, but non-specialist, audience
+Pitch it at an educated, but non-specialist, audience
-  - You are welcome to use appendices for supporting, but not critical, material.
-Your discussion must include sub-sections that focus on three or four interesting points, and sub-sections on weaknesses and next steps.
+  - Use appendices for supporting, but not critical, material.
-  - Code must be entirely reproducible, documented, and readable.
-The repository must be well-organized and appropriately use folders.
+  - Code should be entirely reproducible, well-documented, and readable.
-  - Check that you have referenced everything.
-Strong submissions will draw on related literature in the discussion (and other sections) and would be sure to also reference those.
-The style of references does not matter, provided it is consistent.
   - Submit a PDF of your paper.
   - There should be no evidence that this is a class assignment.